Bluffworks Pants Review: The Best Travel Pants for Men

 Bluffworks review - originals regular fit

-Simon cycling in Berlin in his Bluffs Originals (velvet brown colour).
+Simon cycling in Berlin in his Bluffworks Originals

-Simon has been travelling with Bluffwork Originals for six years now, and he soon got rid of his REI travel trousers—the Bluffs have most of their benefits but look better.
+Simon has been travelling with Bluffwork pants for 10 years now, and he soon got rid of his REI travel trousers—the Bluffs have most of their benefits but look better.

 They are lightweight, comfortable, highly wrinkle-free, and have hidden zippered pockets to keep his phone or wallet secure.